bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 A closure is when a parent function returns another function; however, the returned inner function still has access to the parent functions scope, including variables and arguments.

-Whenever we have a function that returns another function we have the *possiblity* of creating a closure.
-If the returned function accesses the outer functions variables or arugments then that is considered a closure.
+Whenever we have a function that returns another function we have the *possibility* of creating a closure.
+If the returned function accesses the outer functions variables or arguments then that is considered a closure.
 Closures will 'scope' the outer functions variables and arguments.
-The inner function will be able to acccess these variables or parameters even after the parent function has already returned.
+The inner function will be able to access these variables or parameters even after the parent function has already returned.
 Sometimes this is referred to as creating `private variables` which we will discuss in further detail later.
-Quick note, the terms outerfunction and parent function are synonymous in this post.
+Quick note, the terms outer function and parent function are synonymous in this post.

 Lets take a look at a brief example of closure.

 ![f](https://imgur.com/7W3uikq.png)

 The function `count` returns another function, in this case an anonymous function.
 Please note, whatever comes after the `return` keyword is returned by the function.
-In our example, `function(){return ++count;};}` comes immediatley after the `return` keyword.
+In our example, `function(){return ++count;};}` comes immediately after the `return` keyword.
 When the `return` `keyword` is used it will exit the function.

 Let's go ahead and call `count` and see what happens: